Guinea Worm Disease (Dracunculiasis)

 *Guinea worm disease facts by John P. Cunha, DO, FACOEP

 - Dracunculiasis, more commonly known as Guinea worm disease (GWD), is a preventable infection caused by the parasite Dracunculus medinensis.

-Medically Reviewed by a Doctor on 4/3/2014
+Medically Reviewed by a Doctor on 4/3/2015

 Viewers share their comments

 Question: Describe the signs and symptoms of Guinea worm disease experienced by you or someone you know.

-Guinea Worm Disease - Location Question: Please discuss your travels and where you might have contracted Guinea worm disease.
+Question: Please share your travels and where you might have contracted Guinea worm disease.